nicklockwood/Tribute/README.md

 Installation
 ------------

-You can install the tool on macOS either by building it yourself from source, or by using [Mint](https://github.com/yonaskolb/Mint) as follows:
+You can install the tool on macOS either by building it yourself from source, downloading the prebuilt binary from the [releases page](https://github.com/nicklockwood/Tribute/releases), or by using [Mint](https://github.com/yonaskolb/Mint) as follows:

 ```bash
 $ mint install nicklockwood/Tribute